stepanjaburek/bayeswatch/README.md

 )

 summary(m.1)
+plot(m.1)
 ```

 The Viewer pane (currently) shows:

-- **HMC** — Hamiltonian Monte Carlo, matching what Stan/NUTS actually does
+- **HMC** — Hamiltonian Monte Carlo
 - **NUTS** — No-U-Turn Sampler (dual averaging)
-- **Gibbs** — Gibbs Sampling for comparison
+- **Gibbs** — Gibbs Sampler
-- **RWMH** — Random Walk Metropolis-Hastings for comparison
+- **RWMH** — Random Walk Metropolis-Hastings

 Switch between algorithms using the buttons at the top of the viewer.
-A pulsing amber dot shows sampling is in progress; it turns green when done.
+Orange dot shows sampling is in progress; it turns green when done.

 ---

 ## How it works

 Warning! - The animation runs **independently** of your actual chains — it's just a
-pedagogical visualisation of how MCMC moves through a target distribution,
+pedagogical visualisation of how MCMC moves samples a target distribution, **it is not**
-not a live replay of your actual samples under the hood (but you can pretend they are!).
+not a live replay of your actual samples under the hood.
+But you can pretend they are!

 ---